Alerts: Spaceport's Event System

 - Alerts are registered once at startup (or during hot reload)

-- Registration is sorted by priority, so invocation is fast
+- Registration list is sorted by priority, so invocation is fast

-- Use WeakReferences internally to allow garbage collection
+- Uses WeakReferences internally to allow garbage collection

 ## Invocation Performance

-- String matching is very fast (direct equality check)
+- String matching is very fast (case-insensitive equality check)

 - Consider priority carefully: high-priority alerts run first for every match